Heat Pipe Design Guide

 Moving Heat to a Remote Heat Sink

-Heat pipes are used to move heat either vertically or horizontally from the heat source (evaporator) to the heat sink (condenser).
-Pictured below are three examples: one for a notebook application, another for a high-performance desktop PC application, and the last moving heat to the enclosure wall/lid.
-2 out of three is fine.
+Heat pipes are used to move heat, in any direction or orientation, from the heat source (evaporator) to the heat sink (condenser).
+Pictured below are a couple of examples.

 Spreading Heat to a Local Heat Sink